Links referenced in video:

 Is your dashboard date range set to a time period in the past?

-Like every other SERP tracker on the market, we're unable to fetch rankings for time periods before you actually added your keywords to our system.
+Like most SERP trackers on the market, we're unable to fetch rankings for time periods before you actually added your keywords to our system.

 A clue that you may be viewing a time period in the past is when you see dashes ("-") instead of numerical rankings or "not found" indicators.